jonyxz/X1C6-hackintosh/README.md

 # What doesn't work / Haven't tested
 - Fingerprint sensor - Touch ID (It will never work) (Disabled in BIOS)
 - HDMI - Haven't Tested
-- Thunderbolt 3 - Haven't Tested
 - microSD Card Reader - Haven't Tested
 - Touch Screen - Doesn't work

-# Bugs
+# Known Issues
-- Wake after Sleep
+- Thunderbolt 3 - Functional, but causes kernel panics on wake from sleep.
+    * Note: It is strongly recommended to keep this disabled in the BIOS for system stability if you do not use Thunderbolt devices.

 # Pre-Installation
 1. Follow tylernguyen's [guide](https://tylernguyen.github.io/x1c6-hackintosh/).